Syllabus Fall 2018

 The study of humanities is the study of the stories of our lives and experiences.
 As humans, we share a lot of experiences in common – stories of love, loss, life and death.
 There is an incredible richness in the human experience – and in particular, in your experiences.
 In this class, we will discover our stories and we will practice telling them to one another in a variety of different ways.

 In this course, students will explore world history, geography, literature, and the writing process.
 We will work to make connections between historical cultures and events and the world today.
-This semester, students will be engaged in an interdisciplinary project that connects humanities and the arts.

 Students will engage in learning through a variety of projects, as well as through daily reading and writing workshops.
 Through projects and literacy workshops, students will grow as readers, writers, and critical thinkers.
 We will spend a lot of time working in groups and together as a class, so students will also grow in their collaboration, problem solving, and communication skills.
 In this class, we will work hard, help each other, have fun, and create beautiful and meaningful work.